-According to ancient legend, the most pointed peak is the lower half of slain giant warrior Olomana who formerly ruled everything from Kualoa to Makapuu.
-The king of Oahu Ahuapau ordered the warrior Palila to fight Olomana.
-He succeeded, cutting him in half with his upper half thrown into the ocean, leaving his remains on land.
+According to ancient legend, the most pointed peak is the lower half of slain giant warrior Olomana, who formerly ruled everything from Kualoa to Makapuu.
+The king of Oahu, Ahuapau, ordered the warrior Palila to fight Olomana.
+He succeeded, cutting him in half and throwing his upper half into the ocean, leaving his remains on land.

 6. Lizard's Head (Molokini)

-Native Hawaiian scholar Mary Kawena Pukui’s seminal resource “Place Names of Hawaii” recounts the folk tale as such: the fire goddess Pele and a female lizard fell in love with the same prince and in a jealous rage Pele split the lizard in half with the submerged head being Molokini.
+Native Hawaiian scholar Mary Kawena Pukui’s seminal resource, “Place Names of Hawaii,” recounts the folk tale as such: The fire goddess Pele and a female lizard fell in love with the same prince, and in a jealous rage Pele split the lizard in half.
+The submerged head became Molokini.

-Updated 10/22/15: In another ancient creation chant titled "Myth of Papa-Hanau-Moku," Molokini is said to be the afterbirth of Papa, a central figure in Hawaiian mythology who's considered to be the mother of the Islands.
-This isn't to discredit either oral tradition passed down through generations, but only to further illustrate the richness of how the names of Hawaii's land formations came to be.
+Updated 10/22/15: In another ancient creation chant titled "Myth of Papa-Hanau-Moku," Molokini is said to be the afterbirth of Papa, a central figure in Hawaiian mythology who is considered to be the mother of the Islands.
+This does not discredit either oral tradition passed down through generations, but only further illustrates the richness of how the names of Hawaii's land formations came to be.

 7. Lizard's Tail (Puu Olai)